CS-DS-125/125book/source/ValuesAndVariables/Values.rst

 Values and Data Types
 ---------------------

+Computers are very fast and very precise, but they don't understand things the way humans do.
+At a very deep level computers only really work with 0's and 1's.
+Absolutely everything they do is some combination or transformation of 0's and 1's.

+So for a computer, the word 'cat' is just more 0's and 1's in some particular configuration.
+If I ask a child to multiply 'cat' times 'dog', they would probably laugh.
+The answer ('cog?', 'dat?') might be amusing but the question itself doesn't make any sense.
+For a computer, since both 'cat' and 'dog' are really numbers, multiplying the two together doesn't seem wrong.
+It wouldn't know that both the question and the answer are nonsense.

+Every human has developed a bunch of mental categories that help us to understand the world.
+We have a mental category for numbers and math, and a seperate category for pets.
+We know that a square root can be applied to 92 but not to our cat.
+Your computer doesn't have any categories at all built in, so humans have to help, so our interactions with computers are less likely to produce nonsense.

+Any information we give to a program is called **data**.
+Data that is used by a program is almost always classified into a **data type**.

+'Cat' is text information.
+The text data type is called **string**.
+93 is numeric information.
+There are a few different numeric data types.
+This particular example's data type would be **integer**.

+By classifying 'Cat' as a string and 93 as an integer, we have told the computer that certain kinds of actions (what we will call 'operations') make sense with one but not with the other.
+For example, if the computer knows that 'Cat' is a string, and I ask it to calculate the square root of cat, it will tell me I've made a mistake that can't be done with a string.
+If I ask it to capitalize 93, it will tell me I've made a mistake, that can't be done with an integer.

+Now since we've been using these obvious examples, you might think that the data type issue isn't terribly important.
+You are not going to ask the computer to do arithmetic on pets.
+However, once you start coding you'll find these types of errors to be both subtle and pretty common.

+So pay attention to this next bit.
+It's important that you become really comfortable with basic data types.

 A **value** is any of the basic pieces of information -- like a word or a number -- that a program works with.
 The values we have seen so far are ``1``, ``2``, and ``"Hello, World!"``.
 Values manipulated by a program are also